Above: My faithful 2001 Dell laptop with its "huge"

 ran into a local historian and fellow Civil War buff here named Tommy Lee, who was kind enough to give me an eight-hour tour of Corinth and the

 Shiloh battlefield.
 Tommie's ancestors had served with the Confederate troops in Corinth, but it didn't matter to either of us that our ancestors

 may have fought against each other here 140 years earlier.

-Corinth, Mississippi (see above) in 1862, my great-great-grandfather, Ransom Myers, was shot in the left arm, which was later amputated.
+Corinth, Mississippi in 1862, my great-great-grandfather, Ransom Myers, was shot in the left arm, which was later amputated.

-After returning to Michigan briefly to recuperate, Ransom joined the Michigan cavalry in 1863 and became a courier, seeing fierce action
+He returned to Michigan to recuperate, then joined the Michigan cavalry and became a one-armed courier, seeing fierce action

-throughout northeastern Tennessee until the end of the war.
-In 1864, his unit helped capture the Confederate general, John Morgan, in
+throughout Tennessee until the end of the war.
+In 1864, his unit helped capture the Confederate general, John Morgan,

 Museum from the curator, John Hendricks.

 Israel's Wolf Den